Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

 A real slice of traditional Hong Kong is practically on the doorstep of The Mahjong.

 Over 30 bus routes can be taken from the hostel.
-In 2019 a subway station will be opened nearby.
+There is a subway station nearby.

 It is a 15-minute walk to Tsim Sha Tsui & Mong Kok and a stone’s throw from the mountain and coastal charms.
 When looking on the map, it may seem like it is a bit off the beaten path.